PauloOrtizF/predictive-brain-lab.github.io/hpc_cluster.md

 -	GitHub (Useful to already store scripts and documents for later reference and publication.
 You can setup [SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) and easily have remote folders on the server and your personal laptop.)

 ## Using the Cluster
-The compute nodes at the HPC are currently managed by the Torque resource manager.
-Instead of allowing users to log in to one high-performance computer and run computations freely, user **submit** their computations in the forms of **jobs** to the Torque cluster.
-Here, the Torque will create a schedule and submit the work according to a series of considerations (you will have to set resource requirements and based on this the jobs will be arranged in job queues).
-Practically, having the Torque resource manager means that certain commands, specific to Torque, in your CLI or the terminal of the VNC GUI will allow you to submit jobs.
+The compute nodes at the HPC are currently managed by the **Torque resource manager**.
+Instead of allowing users to log in to the high-performance computer and run computations freely, users **submit** their computations in the forms of **jobs** to the Torque cluster.
+Here, the Torque will create a schedule and submit the work according to a series of considerations (you will have to set resource requirements and based on this the jobs (_i.e.,_computations you want to perform) will be arranged in **job queues**).

+From a practical point of view, using the **Torque resource manager** means that you will have to learn specific commands in your CLI or the terminal of the VNC GUI to submit your work to the HPC.

-**Important Information.
+**Important Information.**

-The DCCN is changing from Torque manager to SLURM.
-This means the commands to connect to the cluster will be shortly changing.
-If you are new and wish to only learn SLURM you can see the HPC WIKI page for it [here](https://hpc.dccn.nl/docs/cluster_howto/compute_slurm.html).
-We do not recommend only using SLURM as it is still in the testing phase.
-Why is the change happening?
-Slurm is open source, allows for better error handling and is the new leader in HPC computing.**
+_**The DCCN is changing from Torque manager to SLURM**.
+This means **the commands** to connect to the cluster **will be shortly changing**.
+If you are new and wish to only learn SLURM you can see the HPC WIKI page for it [here](https://hpc.dccn.nl/docs/cluster_howto/compute_slurm.html). **We do NOT recommend only using SLURM as it is still in the testing phase**. **Why is the change happening?** Slurm is open source, allows for better error handling and is the new leader in HPC computing._

 To get more information on the [job prioritization](https://hpc.dccn.nl/docs/cluster_howto/compute_torque.html#resource-sharing-and-job-prioritisation) and [job resource management flow](https://hpc.dccn.nl/docs/cluster_howto/compute_torque.html#job-management-workflow), you can see the highlighted pages on the HPC Wiki.

-There are three key functions for the job management workflow:
+There are three key functions for the **job management** workflow:
 1.	`$ qsub ` - this is to submit a job to the cluster
-2.	` $ qstat ` - this is to monitor the job status on the cluster
+2.	`$ qstat ` - this is to monitor the job status on the cluster
 3.	`$ qdel ` - this is to delete a job from the cluster

 To check for the output files after your job has run, you can use:
--	` $PWD/STDIN.o<JOBID>` - to see the output
+-	` $PWD/STDIN.o<JOBID>` - to see the output of your job
--	` $PWD/STDIN.e<JOBID> ` - to see any errors
+-	` $PWD/STDIN.e<JOBID> ` - to see any errors that might have occured when running your job

 ### Job Submission